DIY Upcycled Candle Holders

 1. Bottles: Obviously, right?
 Wine bottles, beer bottles, soda bottles – these all make excellent stand-ins for a standard candle stick.
 I especially love old wine bottles topped with those candles that look white, but drip rainbow-colored wax.
 But any bottle will do, and any tall candle will do.
 These look especially pretty when grouped together in very large numbers.

 2. Mason jars: Again, it’s obvious, but their charm is undeniable and I couldn’t not include them.
 Mason jars are perfect for votives or tea lights.
-They come in so many sizes which allows you to really customize your look.
-Also, try filling them half full with interesting objects like sand, pebbles, marbles, or brightly colored salt (easy to make, just salt + food coloring + time to air dry), and then placing the candle on top of the filling.
+They come in so many sizes -- which allows you to really customize your look.
+Try half filling them with interesting objects like sand, pebbles, marbles, or brightly colored salt (easy to make: just salt + food coloring + time to air dry), and then placing the candle on top of the filling.
 You can also gussy up a mason jar by tying pretty ribbon around it – red gingham for a country feel, raffia for a luau, and on.
 If you're a good painter, or even an amateur, you can dress up a Mason jar by painting it.

-Here’s a super sly trick to keep the wax from adhering to the dish, thus ruining it: put about a centimeter of water in the bottom.
+TIP: Here’s a super sly trick to keep the wax from adhering to the dish, thus ruining it.
+Put about a centimeter of water in the bottom.
 It won’t disturb the candle and it will keep the wax from sealing tight.

 4. Upside-down wine glass: A wine or champagne glass, flipped on its head, makes an elegant and unexpected candle display.
 The base is naturally inverted making it perfect to hold a tea light, which looks lovely suspended on the tall delicate stem.
 For extra pizzazz, add a pretty object underneath the glass.
 It’s like a miniature bell jar!
 Something like a big bright flower (no stem, just the bloom flush on the table), or a pine cone, or a sea shell.

-5. Fruits and vegetables: Yes!
-This is such a sweet way to present tea lights as part of a table spread.
+5. Fruits and vegetables: This is such a sweet way to present tea lights as part of a table spread.
 Just cut out a hole in the top of an apple or orange or any other similar fruit.
-Use the unlit tea light to get the width and depth correct.
 The best part is that these will smell sweet, too!
-Or, make an artichoke tea light holder.
+Or make an artichoke tea light holder.
 Another way to use fruit: Austin handyman Walt and his design blogger wife Morgan of Casa Cullen featured a huge glass bowl full of apples with a chunky pillar candle lodged right in the middle.
 It's a statement piece that only requires a big glass bowl, apples, and a candle.